Diastasis Recti (Abdominal Separation) Repair

 Lipoabdominoplasty

-For patients who have loose skin and hold significant excess weight in their midsection, lipoabdominoplasty is a great procedure that provides dramatic improvement.
 A lipoabdominoplasty creates a lean silhouette while repairing Diastasis Recti.
 This procedure requires a typical abdominoplasty incision at or below the bikini line and also offers significant reshaping that can change the entire shape of the torso.
-A lipoabdominoplasty is similar to a tummy tuck, but extensive liposuction is performed to remove fat before the muscles are repaired and the skin is recontoured.
-If you struggle with excess skin and fat in the midsection and you would like to achieve dramatic results, lipoabdominoplasty may be right for you.

 Frequently Asked Questions About Diastasis Recti

 It is very important to ease into working out in a way that encourages the abdominal muscles to heal properly.
-Recovery after Diastasis Recti repair will require you to refrain from heavy lifting or strenuous exercise for four weeks after your procedure.
+Recovery after Diastasis Recti surgery will require you to refrain from heavy lifting or strenuous exercise for four weeks after your procedure.
 Dr. Cassileth will advise you on how and when to perform abdominal exercises, such as planks, in the month after your surgery.

 Every doctor has their own preferences when it comes to surgical recommendations.
 A surgeon will take your concerns and goals into consideration, but they will also consider their own experience and skills.
 In addition to her extensive plastic and cosmetic surgery experience, Dr. Cassileth has a background in reconstructive abdominal surgery that gives her an in-depth understanding of the abdominal muscles and surrounding structures.
 She is also devoted to helping women look and feel their best with more minimally invasive procedures.

-A medical professional can tell you for sure if you have this condition, but you can get an idea by doing this: Lie on your back and slowly try to do a situp—while supporting your head to look down at your belly, then put your other hand along the middle-top of your abdominal muscles.
+A medical professional can tell you for sure if you have this condition, but you can get an idea by doing this: Lie on your back and slowly try to do a situp, while supporting your head to look down at your belly, then put your other hand along the middle-top of your abdominal muscles.
 If you can feel a gap bigger than 1 to 2 finger widths between the two sides of your abs, this could indicate Diastasis Recti.

 LETS CHAT!